MehdiBoukhobza/High-School-Ibn-Batouta-/README.md

 # Ibn Batouta High School Web Application

 Welcome to the Ibn Batouta High School Web Application project!
-This is a collaborative effort by El Mehdi Boukhobza and [Your Name] as part of our first-year freelance project for the Software Engineering program at Mohammadia School of Engineers.
+This is a collaborative effort by El Mehdi Boukhobza and Ihab Bokal as part of our first-year freelance project.

 ## Project Overview